raynald/Notiz/teori.md

  - large red L on white background in the back
  - an extra rear-view mirror

+- illegally -> sperrefrist (suspension for 6 month)

+- student and supervising driver both are liable for the driving, supervising driver consider to be the driver.
 ## 1.2 Conditions for getting a driving license
 #### Age
 - you can theory up to 6 months before turning 18